grahamke/solutions-arch-assoc/modules/default_vpc_sg/README.md

 # Default VPC Security Group Module

-This module creates a security group in the default VPC with common access rules for EC2 instances.
+This module creates a security group in the default VPC of your provider with simple access rules for EC2 instances.

 ## Features